roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 ### 3.2.
 Second Benchmark

-In the second benchmark, the GA was tested with identical parameters to the first benchmark: population size (nPop) = 50, crossover probability (pc) = 0.2, and mutation probability (pm) = 0.8.
+In the second benchmark, the GA was tested with identical parameters to the first benchmark: population size `nPop = 50`, crossover probability `pc = 0.2`, and mutation probability `pm = 0.8`.
 While the algorithm may not produce the same result in every simulation, after several runs, it managed to approach a near-optimal solution, achieving 101 bins.
 Results are visualized below.

 ![3i2kd](https://live.staticflickr.com/65535/53360419414_5ec7249cc5.jpg)